 Bat Craft Materials

-Here are the items we used to make our coffee filter bats.
+Here are the items we used to make our coffee filter bats (I may get commissions for purchases made through links in this post).
 You can make adjustments as you see fit, of course.

 - Large coffee filters